MicrosoftDocs/query-docs/query-languages/dax/xirr-function-dax.md

 - Avoid using ISERROR or IFERROR functions to capture an error returned by XIRR.
 If some inputs to the function may result in a no solution error, providing an alternateResult parameter is the most reliable and highest performing way to handle the error.

 - To learn more about using the alternateResult parameter, be to check out this [video](https://www.microsoft.com/videoplayer/embed/RWLzrC).

+- When the absolute value of initial payment is small, the calculation likely fails to return a valid result.

+- Avoid including 0 values in payments.
+They will not impact the final result, and using 0 as initial payment will fail XIRR() calculation always.

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]